 of the managing committee; (d) an affidavit sworn by the president or

-secretary of the society on non-judicial stamp paper of Rs.20-/, together
+secretary of the society on non-judicial stamp paper, together

 with a court fee stamp; and (e) a declaration by the members of the